ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 The ``xml_findall`` filter expects an XPath expression and returns a list of all matching xml elements as strings.
-This filter returns an empty list if there is no match for the given XPath expression.
+This filter returns an empty list if there is no match for a given XPath expression.

 .. code-block:: yaml